johnschwenck/bp/README.md

 **NOTE:** the `process_data` function is insensitive to capitalization of the supplied data column names.
-For this example, even though the original column name “SYST” exists in the `hypnos_data`, “syst” is still an acceptable name to be given to the function as shown.
+For this example, even though the original column name “SYST” exists in the `bp_hypnos`, “syst” is still an acceptable name to be given to the function as shown.
 For emphasis, all of the above column names were intentionally entered using the wrong capitalization.